 Apexogenesis and Apexification therapy usually takes between six weeks and eighteen months, depending on the patient’s general health, age, and extent of tooth damage.

-If your child has a tooth injury that needs treatment, please call our Buffalo root canal specialists today.
+If your child has a traumatic tooth injury that needs treatment, please call our Dr. Aaron McCann and his team of dedicated Buffalo root canal specialists today for a pain-free experience.